-Starting with individual school engagements and moving to an ongoing system-wide project, the Edmonton Catholic Schools worked with connect2learning to support the learning of all students and raise achievement scores on provincial tests.
+Starting with individual school engagements and moving to an ongoing system-wide project, Edmonton Catholic Schools worked with connect2learning to support the learning of all students and raise achievement scores on provincial tests.

 Edmonton Catholic Schools, with a mission to serve all students, wanted to implement a system that could work for all, and produce dramatic results.

-The Edmonton Catholic Schools wanted to improve diploma exam scores and graduation rates.
+Edmonton Catholic Schools wanted to improve diploma exam scores and graduation rates.

 However, the pressure to perform on exams precluded measures seen as radical.

-They needed an initiative that all educators and schools could all rally around; one that would produce rapid change.
+They needed an initiative that all educators and schools could rally around; one that would produce rapid change.
 The change had to be championed both top-down and bottom-up.
-And it needed to go beyond students – educators needed to be supported through change that involved everything from coaching, changing instruction, collecting evidence of learning through to the structure of grades and report cards!
+And it needed to go beyond students – educators needed to be supported through change that involved everything from coaching, changing instruction, and collecting evidence of learning through to the structure of grades and report cards!

 We had been working with some of the schools in the Edmonton Catholic Schools system and had established a good rapport based on great results as well as an easy-to-champion common sense approach to assessment for learning.